darrenburgess/launch-school-front-end/notes/front_end_notes.md

 * CSS selectors
     - a CSS selector defines which element the defined css properties apply to
     - basic selectors
         - element selector: the element type selector selects based on the html element such as `body`, `article`, `li`, etc
         - class selector: html elements can class applied to them with this syntax with multiple classes delimited by spaces
             - `<p class="bolded">paragraph text here</p>`
             - in the css this element can be selected with the class selector: `bolded { font-weight: bold; }`
         - id selector: html elements can also be assigned an id as follows:
             - `<p id="some-id">paragraph text here</p>`
             - element id's must be unique in the document
             - the hash symbol represents the id selector as in: `#some-id` { padding: 10px; }
         - attribute selector: chooses nodes based on the value of an attribute assigned to the element
             - html: `<input type="button" value="hello">`
             - css: `input[type="button"]: height: 40px; width: 100px;`
         - universal selector - selects all elements
             - `* border: 1px solid black;`
     - selector combinators
-      - adjacent sibling `+`: selects all elements that are immediately after a certain parent
+        - adjacent sibling `+`: selects the element that immediately follows the specified element
             - `div + p { }`: selects all `<p>` elements that immediately follow a `<div>`
         - general sibling `~`: selects all elements of a type that follow an element with in the same parent
             - not necessarily immediately after
             - `div ~ p { }`: select all `<p>` elements that follow a `<div>`, within the same parent
         - descendant: ` `: selects all elements that are child of the first element, not necessarily immediate children
             - `div p {}`: selects all of the `<p>` elements that are inside a div
         - direct child `>`: selects all of the elements that are directly a child of the first element
             - `div > p {}`: selects all `<p>` elements that are directly inside of a `<div>`
         - additional `,`: selects all of the elements in the comma delimited list
             - `div, p, a, .red { }`: properties are applied to all of the selectors
     - pseudo elements
         - pseudo elements are abstractions of the dom tree that provide elements beyond the scope of normal html
         - they allow a way to style these abstracted elements independently
         - syntax: `selector::pseudo-element { property: value }`
         - common pseudo element
             - after: matches an inline (by default) virtual last child of the selected element. often used to add content via css, such as text, a background image or for the clear fix solution.
         - before: matches an inline (by default) virtual first child of the selected element.
 Often used to add cosmetic content to the element such as a list-item graphic or an icon
         - first-letter: provides for a subset of properties for styling the first letter
         - first-line: provides for a limited subset of properties for styling the first line
         - selection: provides for a limited subset of properites to style user selected text.
 Such as the `background-color` and  `color`
     - pseudo classes
         - a pseudo class is added to an element and allows that element to be selected based on a certain state
         - common pseudo classes
             - checked: applies to checkbox, radio button and option input elements that can have an 'on' state. when the element is 'on' then css selector properties are applied to the element
             - first-child: selects the element that is the first child of its parent
             - first-of-type: selects the first element of its type in the list of child elements of the parent.
                 - the universal selector is assumed when there is no simple selector as in: `div :first-of-type { }`
                 - first-of-type will select nested children as well
             - nth-child(an+b):
                 - matches an element that has an+b-1 siblings before it for a given positive value for n representing the position of the child in the series.
                 - the selector matches a number of child elements whose numeric position in the series of children matches the pattern an+b
                 - `an+b`: means match the element at position `b` and then every `a` elements after that
                 - `3n+4`: match the 4th element, and then every third one after that
                 - `p:nth-child(1n+0)` or `p:nth-child(n)`: match every child element
             - `p:nth-child(2n)`: match `<p>` elements 2, 4, 6, 8 etc
             - `p:nth-child(even)`: match `<p>` elements that are even in the series.  same as above.
             - `p:nth-child(odd)` or `p:nth-child(2n+1)`: match `<p>` elements that are odd in the series.
             - `p:nth-child(3n+4)`: match elements 4, 7, 10, 13, etc.
         - hover
             - allows styling of an element the user positions the mouse pointer over the element
             - can be overridden by other link related pseudo classes.
                 - given this, make sure to call these properties in the proper order LVHA :link, :visited, :hover, :active
             - :hover can be applied to :before and :after pseudo elements
         - last-child
             - selects the last child element of the parent
         - last-of-type
             - represents the last sibling of the given type in the list of children for the parent element
             - question: do nested children count toward this list?
         - link
             - selects any link that has not yet been visited
             - be mindful of other pseudo classes and the order in css = :link, :visited, :hover, :active
         - visited
             - selects any link that has been visited
             - be mindful of other pseudo classes and the order in css = :link, :visited, :hover, :active

 * box model
     - html elements create a box on the page